HiLab-git/PyMIC_examples/seg_full_sup/3d_LCTSC/README.md

 ## 2. Segmentation with UNet3D
 ### 2.1 Training
-We first use the UNet3D for the segmentation task.
-The configuration file is `config/unet3d.cfg`.
+We first use the LCOVNet for the segmentation task.
+The configuration file is `config/lcovnet.cfg`.
 Some key configurations are like the following:

 ```bash
 [dataset]